SreedeviRajavelu/LearnGo/CHANNELS.md

 ch <- v    // Send v to channel ch.

-v := <-ch  // Receive from ch, and
-           // assign value to v.
+v := <-ch  // Receive from ch and assign value to v.

 (The data flows in the direction of the arrow.)